Module constriction.stream.queue

 i.i.d. entropy model, i.e., using the same distribution for each symbol, which happens to be a

-distribution; and the remaining
+Categorical distribution; and the remaining

 4 symbols are each encoded with a different entropy model, but all of these 4 models are from

-the same family of QuantizedGaussian
+the same family of QuantizedGaussians,

 just with different model parameters (means and standard deviations) for each of the 4 symbols.